roadwarriorslive/Pipulate/README.rst

 There's a reason spreadsheets remain as popular as they do in the face of more capable databases and reporting systems.
 Spreadsheets are designed for humans— you don't need a developer for every little thing.
-You can use them in many places where a database would be overkill.
+You can use ledgers in many places where a database would be overkill.
 However, as anyone who's tried to build durable long-term automations around spreadsheets using VBA, AppScript (or any of the other obvious choices), it ain't so easy.

-That's what I fix here with Pipulate; simply importing the library prompts you for Google's OAuth web-login, getting you immediately over the biggest hurdle.
+I fix that here by opening the mysterious world of Python-driven automation to newbs here with Pipulate; simply importing the library prompts you for Google's OAuth web-login, which gets you over the big showstopper you'll otherwise encounter right out of the starting gate.
 After that, there's a simple convention of selecting a block-shape and updating back into it.
 The rest is up to you and your imagination with Python pandas— the one data manipulation and analysis-tool that every SEO in the biz should be learning.

 .. image:: pipulate-logo.svg